For sailing and motor cruising skippers …

 The ICC does not replace the need to comply with any manning requirements imposed by the country in which the boat is registered, wherever in the world the boat may be.
 Where evidence of competence is required by the country of registration, yachts, motorcruisers and powerboats must comply with the regulations of both the country of registration (the Flag State) and the requirements of the visited country (the Coastal State).

 *Price based on 1 day.
-When we discuss your booking,should we feel that additional tuition maybe required, we will advise you of this before you place your booking with us.
-Certificate from RYA issued free to RYA Members, a fee is payable by non-members to the RYA of £40.
+When we discuss your booking, should we feel that additional tuition maybe required, we will advise you of this before you place your booking with us.
+Certificate from RYA issued free to RYA Members, a fee is payable by non-members to the RYA – see RYA link above for their current fee.